ds-04/cobbler_deploy/README.md

 This role is comprised of these tasks (which also run in listed order from main):

-- cobbler3x_server - install and configure a cobbler v3 server
+- cobbler3x_server - install and configure a cobbler v3 server.
+Version specific 3.2.0 fixes are also included.
 - cobbler_distro - add distros which are downloaded (ISOs fetched remotely) with checksum verification (sha256).
 Optionally add local distros by supplying local ISO.
 - cobbler_debian_netinst_fix - ensure that the Netinst initrd is replaced with a network/http capable version (can disable via defaults via **Deploy_debian**)
-- cobbler_profiles - add or amend profiles
+- cobbler_profiles - add or amend profiles.
 - cobbler_repos - add or amend repos.
 Here, amend will likely be a new rpm-list.
-- cobbler_systems - add or amend systems, will not remove systems
+- cobbler_systems - add or amend systems, will not remove systems.

-# Preparing your inventory
+## Preparing your inventory

 The role makes use of ansible `groups['all']` to find all of your inventory hosts.